 - Change DNS settings

-- Clear cache from Google Play Services app
+- Clear cache from the Google Play Services app

 - Enable data roaming